konsoletyper/teavm/README.md

 To represent a source code, GWT uses abstract syntax trees (AST).
 TeaVM uses control flow graph (CFG) of methods.
 CFG are much easier to optimize, so TeaVM **applies aggressive optimizations** to you code to make it running faster.

+TeaVM compiler is faster.
+And TeaVM does not produce permutations.
+So with TeaVM you have no permutation explosion problem.

 Advantages over JavaScript
 --------------------------